nixworks/public/news/2010/10/24/index.md

 ##### Palid
 ### [Six killed in shooting rampage inside militia outpost in Palid, Ipil town, in the Zamboanga Sibugay province of the South Philippines. ](/news/2010/10/24/six-killed-in-shooting-rampage-inside-militia-outpost-in-palid-ipil-town-in-the-zamboanga-sibugay-province-of-the-south-philippines.md)
-_Context: Palid, Zamboanga Sibugay, Ipil, Philippines, South_
+_Context: Ipil, Zamboanga Sibugay, Palid, Philippines, South_

 ##### South Korea
 ### [South Korea and the United States cancel a joint naval drill against North Korea in the Yellow Sea, citing its previous anti-submarine training -- held from Sept.
 27 to Oct.
 1 -- and a desire "not to irritate neighboring countries" ahead of the upcoming 2010 G-20 Seoul summit. ](/news/2010/10/24/south-korea-and-the-united-states-cancel-a-joint-naval-drill-against-north-korea-in-the-yellow-sea-citing-its-previous-anti-submarine-train.md)
-_Context: South Korea, 2010 G-20 Seoul summit, Yellow Sea, United States, North Korea_
+_Context: South Korea, United States, Yellow Sea, 2010 G-20 Seoul summit, North Korea_

 ##### Karachi
 ### [Despite the law enforcement agencies being on alert in Karachi city of Pakistan, four more people are killed in the Agra Taj Colony, Kausar Niazi Colony. ](/news/2010/10/24/despite-the-law-enforcement-agencies-being-on-alert-in-karachi-city-of-pakistan-four-more-people-are-killed-in-the-agra-taj-colony-kausar.md)
-_Context: Kausar Niazi Colony, Agra Taj Colony, Karachi_
+_Context: Kausar Niazi Colony, Karachi, Agra Taj Colony_

 ##### Somali pirates
 ### [Somali pirates attack and seize two ships in the Indian Ocean. ](/news/2010/10/24/somali-pirates-attack-and-seize-two-ships-in-the-indian-ocean.md)
-_Context: Somali pirates, Indian_
+_Context: Indian, Somali pirates_

 ##### Bang-Bang Club
 ### [Bang-Bang Club photographer Joao Silva is injured when treading on a mine while working near Arghandab, Afghanistan. ](/news/2010/10/24/bang-bang-club-photographer-joao-silva-is-injured-when-treading-on-a-mine-while-working-near-arghandab-afghanistan.md)